 My second day is usually my heaviest in terms of flow.
 I made sure to have an action packed day, because what’s the point otherwise?
 So far most of my free-bleeding time had been very manageable because I had quick access to a bathroom at all times.
 So I decided to go to a yoga class.
 Again, I donned black yoga pants and made my way to the studio.

 I quickly learned that it’s impossible not to bleed while planking.
 This was probably one of the most interesting takeaways.
 Every girl knows sneezing and coughing are usually conducive to bleeding while you’re on your period.
 But this time I could really tell every single time it was happening.

-That evening I rode my bike to the movie theater and sat down for almost two hours of the amazing Sorry to Bother You.
+That evening I rode my bike to the movie theatre and sat down for almost two hours of the amazing Sorry to Bother You.
 I changed my undies and my pants before leaving because, well, you also don’t want to be an asshole.
-Again, I wasn’t about to leave the theater to pee every 30 minutes, so I just let things be.
+Again, I wasn’t about to leave the theatre to pee every 30 minutes, so I just let things be.
 And it was fine!
 Sort of, I mean I definitely bled through another pair of undies and lightly stained the inside of my black jeans.
-(No theater seats were harmed, I swear.)
+(No theatre seats were harmed, I swear.)

 That evening I didn’t even sleep on a towel.

 All of my newfound period confidence suddenly came crashing down when I realized my period was still there the next morning.
 It was my first day at a new job and I wanted to wear cute pants and my one pair of black jeans that didn’t have a hole in them were still covered in period blood.
 I didn’t want to wear a tampon, but honestly, I also didn’t want to bleed all over my light grey dressy pants.
 So I did the next best thing and wore a pantyliner.